 If your child is not in , please notify the office by 'phone or in person on the first day of absence.
 The absence should then be confirmed by letter on the day your child returns to school,detailing the exact nature of the illness.
 This will be recorded as an "authorised absence".
 Holidays taken in term time cannot be authorised.
 A record of all unauthorised absences is included in the end of year report and also published in the school prospectus.
 The EWO visits the school regularly to monitor attendance and to follow up any persistent or regular absences (below 90%).

-All children should be in school by 8:50am, except for Nursery children who start at 8:30am ( or 12:50 for the afternoon session).
+All children should be in school by 8:50am, except for Nursery children who start at 8:30am.
 Children arriving after this time should report to the office where they will be registered as late.
-We encourage the children to be on time as the first part of the morning is when we get the children settled and introduce the work and is ,therefore, an extremely important time in the school day.
+We encourage the children to be on time as the first part of the morning is when we get the children settled and introduce the work and is therefore an extremely important time in the school day.

 For children to gain the greatest benefit from education and to set good practices for their future working life it is vital that they attend school regularly and punctually.